-In addition to the funders mentioned above, during his career at NORC, Moiduddin has directed projects for the Medicare Payment Advisory Commission, the Congressional Research Service and many Agencies and offices within the Department of Health and Human Services (HHS) including the Office of the Assistant Secretary for Planning and Evaluation (ASPE), the Agency for Healthcare Research and Quality (AHRQ), and the Health Resources and Services Administration (HRSA).
+In addition to the funders mentioned above, during his career at NORC, Moiduddin has directed projects for the Medicare Payment Advisory Commission, the Congressional Research Service and many Agencies and offices within HHS including ASPE, the Agency for Healthcare Research and Quality (AHRQ), and the Health Resources and Services Administration (HRSA).

 Prior to coming to NORC, Moiduddin was a consultant for the Lewin Group.
 At Lewin, he conducted strategic planning, program evaluation and market analysis projects for government Agencies, biotechnology firms, and health care associations.
 He also served as an Analyst at ASPE's Division of Health Policy.
-At ASPE he helped coordinate research activities across HHS and design the first ever national evaluation of the Children's Health Insurance Program (CHIP).
+At ASPE, he helped coordinate research activities across HHS and helped design the first ever national evaluation of the Children's Health Insurance Program (CHIP).

 Moiduddin regularly presents his work at academic conferences including those sponsored by AcademyHealth, the American Public Health Association the American Medical Informatics Association, the Health Information Management Systems Society, and others.
 He has authored dozens of reports, white papers, peer reviewed articles, and book chapters.
 He is a member of AcademyHealth, the American Public Health Association and the American Evaluation Association.
-He serves as a peer-reviewer for the American Journal of Managed Care, the Journal of Ambulatory Care Management and Health Services Research.